Pregnancy concerns and simple solutions

-Ginger is known to help calm nausea.
-Try chilled ginger ale, warm or chilled ginger tea, or sucking on a piece of fresh ginger.
+Ginger is known to help calm nausea, a common pregnancy concern.
+Try drinking chilled ginger ale, warm or chilled ginger tea, or sucking on a piece of fresh ginger.

 Pregnancy hormones relax your intestinal muscles and slow the movement of food through your intestine.
 Your baby is also putting pressure on your intestines, slowing down the process even more.

-Here are some simple remedies that may help to get things moving again:
+Here are some simple solutions that may help to get things moving again:

 - Drink plenty of liquids every day, including water, decaffeinated tea, prune juice, milk and soups.
 Vegetables and fruits with lots of moisture—like celery, berries and watermelon— can also help.